Monknow/monknow.dev/src/pages/blog/2021-09-16_the-best-way-to-create-dynamic-routes-with-gatsby-and-firebase/index.en.md

 ---
 tipo: blog
-slug: The best way to create dynamic routes with Gatsby and Firebase
+slug: The best way to create dynamic routes with Gatsby and Firebaseááá´´á
 fecha: 2021-09-16T12:44:33.339Z
 titulo: The best way to create dynamic routes with Gatsby and Firebase
 subtitulo: Gatsby + Firebase = ❤